vishnuvardhan-kumar/esp8266/shell/README.md

 Here is an sample session with the console example.
 GPIO15 is connected to GND to remove boot log output.

 ```
-This is an example of ESP-IDF console component.
 Type 'help' to get the list of commands.
 Use UP/DOWN arrows to navigate through command history.
 Press TAB when typing command name to auto-complete.